-Students take either:
+Students take EITHER

-- 1. 60 credits from a Special Subject, either as a combination of a 30 credit Queen Mary School of History Special Subject and 30 credits from HST6700 History Research Dissertation, or as a 60 credit Special Subject, which includes a dissertation, offered by another college within the University of London.
-The Special Subject requires extensive use of primary sources.
-In addition, 60 credits of ESH-prefixed modules (excluding ESH6000), including at least one 30 credit module. - 2.
-ESH6000 English Dissertation (30 credits) and 30 credits of ESH-prefixed modules, and 60 credits of HST-prefixed modules (excluding HST6700).
+1. 60 credits from a History Special Subject (comprising either a 30 credit QMUL School of History Special Subject with linked 30 credit HST6000 History Research Dissertation, or as a 30 credit Special Subject with a 30 credit dissertation, offered by another college within the University of London)

+plus,

+Either 0 additional credits of HST-prefixed modules, and 60 credits of ESH-prefixed modules Or one additional 15 credit HST6A or HST6B module, and 45 credits of ESH-prefixed modules

+OR

+2. ESH6000 English Dissertation (30 credits) and 30 credits of ESH-prefixed modules, and 60 credits of HST-prefixed modules, which must include HST6001 History Essay 1 (10 credits), HST6002 History Essay 2 (10 credits), and 40 credits of HST6 elective modules.